f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 User Management -> Auth Settings
 --------------------------------

 Each layer of F5OS has its own user and authentication management.
 This allows for a separate set of users that have access to the system controllers, and each chassis partition.
 You may define local users and/or remote authentication via LDAP & RADIUS.
 Active Directory and TACACS remote auth are not currently supported in the v1.1.x versions of the F5OS layer.
-These have been added to the v1.2.x F5OS release and are currently configurable via the CLI only.
-GUI configuration support for TACACS and Active Directory will be added in a subsequent release.
+These have been added to the v1.2.x F5OS release and are currently configurable via the CLI only. webUI configuration support for TACACS and Active Directory will be added in a subsequent release.

 **Note: VELOS tenants running TMOS support Active Directory and TACACS for remote auth.
 The limitation is only for the F5OS v1.1.x platform layer.**